Tecno Spark 4

-Tecno Spark 4 Lite, Tecno Spark 4 Air and Tecno Spark 4 are Android-based smartphones manufactured, released and marketed by Tecno Mobile as part of Tecno Spark 4 series.
+Tecno Spark 4 Lite, Tecno Spark 4 Air and Tecno Spark 4 are Android-based smartphones manufactured, released and marketed by the Chinese company Tecno Mobile as part of Tecno Spark 4 series.
 The device were unveiled as successors to Tecno Spark 3 and Tecno Spark 3 Pro.
 It is the fourth generation of Tecno's Spark series of smartphones.

-The Spark 4 Lite, Spark 4 Air and Spark 4 is an upgraded version of Spark 3 batch, coming with the same OS, RAM and GPU, but with different UI and battery capacity.
+The Spark 4 Lite, Spark 4 Air and Spark 4 are the upgraded versions of Spark 3 batch, coming with the same OS, RAM and GPU, but with different UI and battery capacity.

 The phone has received generally favorable reviews, with critics mostly noting the larger battery, larger display, triple cameras and the faiba support.
-Critics, however, still criticize the lack of full HD display, software update, fast charging and missing USB Type-C port.
+Reviewers, however, still criticize the lack of full HD display, software update, fast charging and missing USB Type-C port.

 Specifications

 Hardware

 The Spark 4 Lite, Spark 4 Air and Spark 4 all feature a 720p resolution.
-The Spark 4 Lite and Spark 4 come with an 20:9 aspect ratio, the Spark 4 Air comes with an 19.5:9 aspect ratio; the Spark 4 Lite and Spark 4 has 6.52-inch Dot Notch IPS LCD display, the Spark 4 Air has 6.1-inch Dot Notch IPS LCD display.
-The Spark 4 comes with Always On display and HDR10.
+The Spark 4 Lite and Spark 4 come with an 20:9 aspect ratio, while the Spark 4 Air comes with an 19.5:9 aspect ratio; the Spark 4 Lite and Spark 4 have 6.52-inch Dot Notch IPS LCD display, on the contrary, the Spark 4 Air has 6.1-inch Dot Notch IPS LCD display.
+The Spark 4 comes with Always On display (AOD) and HDR10.

 All the devices come with a MediaTek Helio A22 SoC and 2 GB of RAM.

 The Spark 4 Lite, Spark 4 Air and Spark 4 all come with 32 GB storage.
 They all feature the ability to use a microSD card to expand the storage to a maximum of 128 GB.